Our experience, knowledge and lessons learned - all here just for you.

 Machine Translation is a translation process in which a machine provides instantaneous translation of a text.
 No human translators are involved in the translation process, although often human translators are hired for the review phase.

-There are many free Machine Translation engines, such as Google Translate and DeepL.
+There are many free Machine Translation engines, such as Google Translate, Amazon Translate, and DeepL.
 The major issue with most MT engines is the (somewhat) uncertain level of translation accuracy.
 Machine Translations are a perfect solution for projects that involve high volumes of text or require a speedy delivery.

 What is the best solution?